fierval/fcnd/motion_planning/README.md

 **Note:** Since the simulator may abort the connection before the graph is actually computed, I have created the graph in the [Receding Horizon Notebook](https://github.com/fierval/fcnd/blob/master/motion_planning/Receding-Horizon.ipynb)

+`MotionPlanning` class has been modified to take the collision description file, as well as an optional pickled `nx.Graph`.

 #### 1. Set your global home position

 All data is read upon instantiation of the `MotionPlanning` object.
 Home position is set at the top of `plan_path`